mohansmk23/Notes/README.md

-# notebook_app
+# Notes app

-A new Flutter application.
+A notes app using SQFLITE Api.

 ## Getting Started